sdam-au/EDCS_ETL/README.md

 To access the files created in previous steps of the ETL process, you can use the dataset from the public folder, or you have to rerun all scripts on your own.

-**The original data** from the scripts come from the webinterface at manfredclauss.de

-The scripts merge data from these sources into a dataframe, which is then exported into one JSON file for further usage.

 ## Metadata

-[EDCS dataset metadata](https://docs.google.com/spreadsheets/d/17k4quLM6RiEu821n3caitK8labzuurIGmzf0W1bHnss/edit?usp=sharing) with descriptions for all attributes.
+[EDCS dataset metadata](https://github.com/sdam-au/EDCS_ETL/blob/master/EDCS_dataset_metadata_SDAM.csv) with descriptions for all attributes.

 ## Scripts

 ### Data accessing scripts

-The data is accessed via [Epigraphy Scraper Jupyter Notebook](https://github.com/mqAncientHistory/EpigraphyScraperNotebook) and saved as a series of CSV files by their respective Roman Province and saved in the folder `data`.
+The data is accessed via a third party tool, [Lat Epig 2.0](https://github.com/mqAncientHistory/EpigraphyScraperNotebook), and saved as a series of CSV files by their respective Roman Province and saved in the folder `data`.

 We use R for accessing the data from a series of CSVs and combining them into one dataframe, exported as JSON file.
 Subsequently, we use series of R scripts for further cleaning and transformming the data.
 The scripts can be found in the folder ```scripts``` and they are named according to the sequence they should run in.

+#### 1_0_LatEpig_2_0

+_Accessing the files, using [Lat Epig 2.0 tool](https://github.com/mqAncientHistory/EpigraphyScraperNotebook)_

 #### [1_1_r_EDCS_merge_clean_attrs.Rmd](https://github.com/sdam-au/EDCS_ETL/blob/master/scripts/1_1_r_EDCS_merge_clean_attrs.Rmd)